Theatrical No Glare Floor Full Bolt 2 mm x 6x60 Ft.

 Our theater stage flooring is available in 6-foot wide rolls that are 60 feet in length.
 This gives you 360 square feet of coverage area, which is going to meet the needs of many theater stages.
-Additionally, our theater flooring material is available in custom cut lengths; just contact Greatmats customer service for more information.
+Additionally, our theater flooring material is available in custom cut lengths; just contact our customer service team for more information.

 The vinyl rolls each weigh 360 pounds, so you will probably want to have equipment available, such as a forklift, to carry the rolls at delivery and to move them around from place to place.
 Once you have the stage flooring material in place, you will need several people available to help roll out the floor, due to its weight.

 Our vinyl flooring material is designed to provide a no glare theater flooring option.
 This type of flooring is an excellent choice for theatre productions and video shoots, and can be used for nearly all dance types as well.
 This no glare flooring works for wedding walkways, graduation walkways, or any type of runway where you don't want to have a shine on the floor.
 A shiny floor could detract from certain types of lighting you're using in the room, for example.
 Or a floor with a shine could cause problems with certain types of photography or video recording.

 Stage flooring material can be used for nearly all dance types with hard or soft shoes, and it is a durable option as a vinyl dance floor surface in professional theatre settings.
 You may want to make use of this type of flooring if you're having a dance recital in a traditional theater, for example, where the harsh theater lights could cause a glare on the floor that could disrupt the view of the audience or even focus of the dancers.